What is Comprehensive Credit Reporting?

-The changes in Australia will, over time, allow licensed credit providers to access more comprehensive information that can help them make better lending decisions.
+Comprehensive credit reporting in Australia will, over time, allow licensed credit providers to access more comprehensive information that can help them make better lending decisions.

 What information can be included on my credit report ?

-In the new comprehensive credit reporting system, your credit report may contain the following information about consumer credit that you have been given or have applied for:
+Your credit report may contain the following information about consumer credit that you have been given or have applied for:

 - your name, or any alias you use or a previous name, date of birth, gender, current or last known address and two (only) previous addresses, current or last known employer and driver’s licence number